santeularia/css_bg_pretty-gradient/README.md

-The way to create a cross-browser pretty background gradient CSS.
+The way to create a cross-browser pretty cute background gradient CSS.
 ==========